Alfresco/docs-alfresco/federation-services/latest/using/index.md

 ##### Running the PII Scan

-Under Analytics select PII Scan and complete the PII Scan page
+Under Analytics select PII Scan and complete the PII Scan page:

 * Select the repository connection you want to scan
 * Select the Job to scan for PII